natgo/wt-wiki-scraper/wikitext-transpiled/ground/A.C.IV.md

 {{Specs-Tank-Weapon|1}}
 <!-- ''Give the reader information about the characteristics of the main gun.
 Assess its effectiveness in a battle based on the reloading speed, ballistics and the power of shells.
 Do not forget about the flexibility of the fire, that is how quickly the cannon can be aimed at the target, open fire on it and aim at another enemy.
 Add a link to the main article on the gun: <code><nowiki>{{main|Name of the weapon}}</nowiki></code>.
 Describe in general terms the ammunition available for the main gun.
 Give advice on how to use them and how to fill the ammunition storage.'' -->
 {{main|QF 17-pounder (76 mm)}}
+The classic Ordnance QF 17-pounder is a very powerful gun: its performance against Tiger I and Panthers is very consistent and satisfactory.
+The Sentinel offers a smooth gun handling, with a good turret traverse speed and a good gun elevation speed.
+It has an excellent gun depression of -10 degrees and offers a small silhouette when hull down, comparable to the Comet.
+Because British tanks do not have access to APHE shells, any shot fired must be accurate; always aim for crew compartments and vital components of enemy tanks.

 {| class="wikitable" style="text-align:center" width="100%"
 |-